Connect with Mary on social media

 Kelsey Cascadia Rose Juliana

 In 2016, the same teachers brought the next year’s fifth-graders for a hearing in the kids’ federal case, at which the government tried to get the kids’ lawsuit dismissed.
-The fifth-graders were joined by high schoolers who marched in chanting as the crowd cheered (see it here) [insert the video here or point to it below].
+The fifth-graders were joined by high schoolers who marched in chanting as the crowd cheered (watch that video on my Art in Action page).
 Happily, the judge ruled in the children’s favor.
 When the government appealed, hundreds of students showed up yet again.
 The court again ruled in their favor, writing that “Without ‘a balanced and healthful ecology,’ future generations ‘stand to inherit nothing but parched earth incapable of sustaining life.’”

 That ruling was historic.
 It was the first time that a federal judge made a legal ruling that the atmosphere must be protected!
 Woot woot!
 That means the youth plaintiffs are getting a chance — finally — to put the US government on trial for knowingly destroying the climate.
 That could lead to the big prize: a court order forcing government to make science-based plans for restoring carbon dioxide concentrations to the safe upper limit of 350 parts per million.